 “The videos are funny, visually engaging and accessible to all children,” explains educator and series writer Bethany Kempster.
 “Our hope is that “What If Kids” will spark each child’s curiosity and lead them to ask “what if” questions of their own.”

 And wherever help is needed, so is a helper.
 For What If Kids, it’s Cosmo the robot, a perpetually inquisitive student from the galaxy-famous Interstellar Academy.
 During the course of preparing a presentation on Earth for school, Cosmo runs simulations on various mind-blowing scenarios with the assistance of four young Earthly companions: BioFriend, GeoFriend, StructureFriend and EnergyFriend.

 “Cosmo was designed as an avatar for young audiences.
 He’s a kid himself, curious about the world around him and collecting knowledge everywhere he goes,” says the precocious robot’s creator, Scott Nihill.

 Sometimes Cosmo gets a little too adventurous, leading him to create simulations where these young experts need to clarify for him as to why things have gone completely haywire.
 Everyone learns together and has fun together as a team, a concept that goes beyond age.
 That’s all part of the series plan, according to showrunner Maryna Hordiienko.

 “What If Kids isn’t just a show for kids, it’s a show tailored to fit the school curriculum.
 It’s made to educate in a very entertaining way.
 And I’m especially proud of how we managed to incorporate Cosmo and his great little personality, as well as his four friends, into the show.”

-To find out more about how What If Kids can help you in whatever educational role you have, please contact Underknown’s Global Head of Licensing and Integrated Advertising, Gary Fearnall. or visit the What If Kids page.
+To find out more about how What If Kids please contact Underknown from the What If Kids page.